dcunited001/te-xel-io/app/posts/2015-02-25-workplace-bullying-part-three.md

 ![Enter the Dragon - Hall of Mirrors](/img/posts/2015-02-25-workplace-bullying-part-three/enter-the-dragon.jpg)

-The bully may abuse suggestion and rhetoric to make "copies" of himself and his beliefs.
-They may bring in new people and poison them against this you.
+The bully may utilize suggestion and rhetoric to make "copies" of himself and his beliefs.
+They may bring in new people and poison them against you.

+This is really an advanced tactic, only possible once someone has plenty of control in an environment.
+Additionally, the environment needs to be large enough to support this.
+You're not going to see this happen in a small or medium size business.
 If someone has the power required to attain this, you've already lost.
 There's basically nothing you can do.
 In order to fight it, you're going to need untold training in metaphysical jujitsu.

 ![Toungue Fu](/img/posts/2015-02-25-workplace-bullying-part-three/toungue-fu.jpg)